Ecological Health & Function

 The sediment transport and continuity indicator considers the ability of the system to maintain natural transport of sediment from its upstream and upgradient sources.
 In the Yampa River Scorecard Project this indicator is scored holistically and qualitatively.

-Sediment Transport & Continuity score by Riverscape
+Sediment Transport & Continuity score by Segment

 Listen to the excellent description in the video below about how rivers carry the water, sediment, debris, and energy that shape our landscape.